-Does Homeowners Insurance Cover Roof Damage and Leaks?
+Does Homeowners Insurance Cover Roof Leaks and Replacement?

 Does water drip from your ceiling every time there is a heavy rainstorm?
 If so, you may have roof damage.
 A standard homeowners insurance covers roof damages in certain circumstances.
 However, homeowners insurance coverage doesn't pay for damages that result from age or lack of maintenance.

 In this article, you'll learn when your homeowners insurance policy will cover repairs for roof damage and when it won't.

 Does Homeowners Insurance Cover Roof Leaks?

 Your homeowners insurance excludes coverage for roof damage from several different sources.
 They include:

 - Earthquakes, landslides, and mudslides

 - Settling, cracking, and warping of your home

 Do you notice watermarks and water damage on your ceiling?
 If you have a leaky roof, you can use this process to narrow the source of potential leaks, but it may be wiser to ask a contractor to conduct these tests.